openENTRANCE/openentrance/nomenclature/README.md

 $ pip install --editable .
 ```

-Pulling new commits in the cloned folder will immediately
+> :warning: Pulling new commits in the cloned folder will immediately
-make the latest version of the nomenclature available on your machine.
+> make the latest version of the nomenclature available on your machine.

 ### Option 2: Install directly from GitHub